wistia/wistia-open-docs/_posts/export-settings.md

 **And now, a little more explanation on why these settings are preferable:**

-After you upload a video, we perform encoding on it - creating multiple derivatives for different use cases and environments (like mobile devices) and we also get these versions ready to play on the web.
+After you upload a video, we perform encoding on it - creating multiple derivatives for different use cases and environments (like mobile devices and Flash) and we also get these versions ready to play on the web.
 We have video type detection and encoding settings (what we call *Smart Encoding*) so that live-action videos look great, and longer videos that require fine detail (like Webinars) will be as efficient a file-size as possible (for smooth playback).

 The largest resolution we create is 4K, or 3840px by 2160px.
-If you upload a 4K video, we're going to create the following derivatives:
+If you upload a 4K video, we're going to create the following derivatives (some of which is have Flash duplicates):

 Derivative | Bitrate
 -----------|---------
 3840p x 2160p | 7,500 kbps
 1080 x 1920p | 3,750 kbps
 720 x 1280p | 2,500 kbps
-720 x 1280p (flash) | 2,500 kbps
 540 x 960p | 1,200 kbps
-540 x 960p (flash) | 1,200 kbps
 360 x 640p | 700 kbps
-360 x 640p (flash) | 700 kbps
 224 x 400p | 200 kbps